Umuzi-org/ACN-syllabus/content/learning-how-to-teach-coders/quizzes/_index.md

 ---
+_db_id: 649
 content_type: topic
 title: Quizzes
 ---

-## What The Sessions Should Be About
+## What The session should be about

 <!-- This type of session involves the leader and follower working through some kind of Q&A type quiz.
 The topic could be very basic or something more advanced. -->

-The session should be about a junior staff members or jtl giving the recruits some questions, quizzes on various topics to work through and see if recruits have a strong and good understanding on the basics foundational skills.
+The session should be about a leader and follower and the leader needs to give the follower some questions, quizzes on various topics to work through and see if the follower have a strong and good understanding on the basic foundational skills.

 ## Purpose